 - Punta Gorda was the southern-most stop on Florida’s west coast railroad system in 1886.

-- Teddy Roosevelt fished in Charlotte Harbor in March, 1917, and caught a 16 foot manta ray.
+- Teddy Roosevelt fished Charlotte Harbor in March 1917 and caught a 16-foot manta ray.

-- Charlotte Harbor was named after the British Queen Charlotte by surveyor, Bernard Romans in a 1774 visit.
+- Charlotte Harbor was named after the British Queen Charlotte by surveyor, Bernard Romans during a 1774 visit.

 - How did Tamiami Trail get its name?
 It runs between Tampa and Miami.
 It was completed in 1928 for a cost of $13 million.

-- In the 1700s, there were Cuban fishing villages throughout the islands in the Harbor, know as "ranchos” to facilitate the commercial fishing trade with Cuba.
+- In the 1700s, there were Cuban fishing villages known as "ranchos” throughout the islands in the Harbor to facilitate the commercial fishing trade with Cuba.

-- Punta Gorda was described as a "small tourist town” in March, 1921, on a postcard that John Licht sent to his daughter in Michigan, describing bathing and splendid fishing.
+- Punta Gorda was described as a "small tourist town” in March 1921, on a postcard John Licht sent to his daughter in Michigan, describing bathing and splendid fishing.

 About the Charlotte Harbor Gulf Island Coast